SeroRonin/JhinRoR2/README.md

 ![ammoUIpreview](https://user-images.githubusercontent.com/8404018/228163857-ed99db22-ca2a-4aaf-bde1-d749ae322fe5.gif)

 Whisper has a unique ammo and reload system, utilizing shots represented by the tally marks and a reload timer represented by the ring.
 Jhin reloads after the 4th shot, or after 10 seconds without firing.
 Casting any skill will reset the automatic reload timer and interrupt an active reload.

+Execute as a keyword means the ability has special effects and modifiers based on the enemies missing health.
+I don't have a readily available screenshot, but this effect differs between skills and is listed ingame like other keywords with the specifics.
 </details>

 #